Guidance on completion of a CPRD Research Data Governance (RDG) Application

 Please be aware that post-approval, CPRD will also review any data requests are supported by the sample size estimates stated in the approved protocol and that there is a clear justification for large sample size requests to demonstrate compliance with data minimisation principles.

 While there is no specific limitation on the size of the study population, the size must be clearly justified in the protocol.
-Proportionate data minimisation measures will be applied when any Primary Care or linked dataset comprise of >600k patients, and will take into account feasibility counts, sample size calculation, data linkages requested (including study/coverage period), definition of the study population (including inclusion and exclusion criteria), comparison groups, exposure, outcomes and covariates definition.
+Proportionate data minimisation measures will be applied when any Primary Care or linked dataset comprise of >600k patients, and will consider feasibility counts, sample size calculation, data linkages requested (including study/coverage period), definition of the study population (including inclusion and exclusion criteria), comparison groups, exposure, outcomes, and covariates definition.
 Please contact CPRD (enquiries@cprd.com) if you have any questions regarding data minimisation.

 Reviewer Assessment Criteria